 I am really proud that I am still nursing my baby.
 It’s hard to say when our breastfeeding journey will end but I know that it will make traveling a bit more difficult.
 We will need to find different things to calm Mia down, to put her to sleep, to make her want to stay in my arms and cuddle.
 It won’t stop us to travel the world though!

 End of breastfeeding will also mean that she is growing up and she is becoming more independent.
 We can’t wait to be able to talk to her about something important.
 To hear her insights about the country we are currently visiting.
 Parenthood definitely is a journey and we couldn’t be more proud to call Mia our daughter.

 UPDATE: October, 25th, 2019 was the time I’ve last nursed Mia.
 The weaning went surprisingly well.
 Again, my baby breastfeeding pillow was very helpful!
 I simply didn’t take it on our week-long trip.
 When Mia asked for the titi I gently told her that we don’t have a pillow so I will tell her a bedtime story instead.
 I repeated it every day until she stopped asking.
 We spent more time cuddling.
-I made sure to give her all my attention so that she feel loved and taken care of, even without our daily nursing routine.
+I made sure to give her all my attention so that she feels loved and taken care of, even without our daily nursing routine.

 Have a question?
 Join our Family Travel Support Facebook group, we will be happy to help you!